-I have an olive tree that has doubled in size in the last ten years.
+I have an olive tree grew well in the last ten years.
 The last two years there have been no olives and the leaves are all in the top 1/3.
-I don't know whether to prune the bottom leafless lichen-covered twigs or not.
-Any advice?
+Should I prune the bottom leafless twigs?

 It is normal for olive trees to lose lower branches and foliage as they age, and they don’t usually crop until they are at least five years old.
 However in your case the tree is much older than that and you should have seen more regular fruiting in recent years.
 It usually does not take much to grow an olive tree, apart from choosing the right variety for your region, selecting the right site to grow them, and keeping them pruned to keep fruit low.